Doula Jobs Near Me: How to find a doula job with an agency or launch you own doula business (Updated October 2025).

 1. Make a doula business plan.

-If you’ve been self-employed before, hopefully, you already know the importance of a business plan.
+If you have been self-employed before, hopefully, you already know the importance of a business plan.
 It takes time to build up a successful doula practice, and finding those first 5-10 clients can be a challenge.
 Set yourself up for success with clear market research, plans for doula marketing and outreach, budgets, and a realistic timeline.
-Make sure you include gradual business growth in your plans, starting out with one or two clients per month and growing from there.
+Be sure to include gradual business growth in your plans, starting out with one or two clients per month and growing from there.

 2. Invest in your doula practice.

-Remember you don’t have to start out with a custom doula website with all the bells and whistles – keep it simple, and let your website grow as you go.
-It is always better to start out with something that you can feel proud of & that will transform visitors to clients, than a DIY doula website that doesn’t attract new clients.
+Remember, you do not have to start your doula business with a custom doula website with all the bells and whistles – keep it simple, and let your website grow as you go.
+It is always better to start with something that you can feel proud of & that will transform visitors to clients, than a DIY doula website that doesn’t attract new clients.

 3. Know what doula salaries are in your region.